Supporting Forest Partnerships

 Partnerships for Forests will support partnerships at different levels of maturity, from those that are only ideas through to projects that have already been piloted and are looking to scale up.
 However all partnerships should have the potential to deliver impact at scale, either through their own operations or replication elsewhere.

-Work on enabling conditions will focus on unblocking critical barriers that hinder sustainable investments, particularly those affecting Forest Partnerships identified for support.
+Partnerships for Forests work on enabling conditions will focus on unblocking critical barriers that hinder sustainable investments, particularly those affecting Forest Partnerships identified for support.
 This work could include supporting and sharing research on investment models and facilitating multi-stakeholder dialogue to identify options or strategies to unblock barriers.

 Demand-side measures will support the implementation of existing corporate supply chain commitments, existing public procurement policies and developing new responsible sourcing guidelines and implementation tools.